cscart/docs/en/user_guide/addons/paypal_adaptive/configure_adaptive_payments.rst

 .. note::

     The :doc:`PayPal Adaptive Payments <index>` add-on comes with Multi-Vendor starting with version 4.5.1.
+New clients :ref:`will need to contact our technical support <paypal-adaptive-app>` to start using PayPal Adaptive Payments.

 1. Open the Administration panel and go to **Add-ons → Manage add-ons**.